Lorakszak/img_gen_project/README.md

      mkdir -p ./assets/Controlnets/depth_XL
      ```

-  6. Download the models
+  6. Download the models:
-This step involves downloading various models using curl and saving them to their respective directories in the ./assets folder.
+This step involves downloading various models (I hope you have a fast internet) and saving them to their respective directories in the ./assets folder.
 Each command fetches a model from an online source (such as Hugging Face or Civitai) and saves it locally with a specified name.
 The models include:
    - SDXL base 1.0
    - JuggernautXL Rundiffusionphoto2
    - YamerMIX